cztomczak/cefpython/docs/Tutorial.md

 Qt or GTK.
 With this tutorial you will learn CEF Python basics.
 This tutorial will discuss the two basic examples:
 [hello_world.py](../examples/hello_world.py)
 and [tutorial.py](../examples/tutorial.py).
-There are more many more examples that you can find in the [Examples-README.md](../examples/Examples-README.md) file, but these examples are out of scope for this tutorial.
+There are many more examples that you can find in the [Examples-README.md](../examples/Examples-README.md) file, but these examples are out of scope for this tutorial.